vanus-labs/docs/user-manual/connectors/source/mysql.md

 variables or mounting a config.json to `/vance/config/config.json` when running the connector.

-Here is an example of a configuration file for the MySQL Source.
+Here is an example of a configuration file for MySQL Source.
 ```json
 {
   "host": "localhost",